isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Registration.md

 #### (C) Appeal for Transfer after S1 Posting

-Students who wish to appeal for transfer must still register at the posted secondary school on 23 December 2021, the next working day after the release of school posting results.
+Students who wish to appeal for transfer must still register at the posted secondary school on&nbsp;23 December 2021, the next working day after the release of school posting results.

 Non-Medical Reasons

-For students who request for school transfer into Fairfield Methodist School (Secondary) due to non-medical reasons, students will need to submit their appeal through this **[link](https://go.gov.sg/sec1appealfortransfer)** .
-The transfer request form will be available from **Thursday, 23 December 2021, 8am**.
+For students who request for school transfer into Fairfield Methodist School (Secondary) due to non-medical reasons, students will need to submit their appeal through this&nbsp;**[link](https://go.gov.sg/sec1appealfortransfer)**&nbsp;.
+The transfer request form will be available from&nbsp;**Thursday, 23 December 2021, 8am**.
 You will receive an email confirmation upon completing the form.

 The guidelines are as follows:

-●        Student’s PSLE AL score should meet the school’s cut-off point of the posting year.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Student’s PSLE AL score should meet the school’s cut-off point of the posting year.

-●        The school must have available vacancies.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The school must have available vacancies.

 **Medical Reasons**

-For students who request for **school transfer out** **due to medical reasons**, students will need to submit their appeal via email to [CHUA\_Jiayin@schools.gov.sg](mailto:CHUA_Jiayin@schools.gov.sg) by **23 December 2021**, **12pm**.
-All appeals must be **accompanied by relevant supporting documents**, such as medical reports and / or letters from doctors.
-Please refer to [https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer](https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer) for more information.
-The appeal results will only be made known to applicants in **earl****y January 2022** through FMS(S).
+For students who request for&nbsp;**school transfer out**&nbsp;**due to medical reasons**, students will need to submit their appeal via email to&nbsp;[CHUA\_Jiayin@schools.gov.sg](mailto:CHUA_Jiayin@schools.gov.sg)&nbsp;by&nbsp;**23 December 2021**,&nbsp;**12pm**.
+All appeals must be&nbsp;**accompanied by relevant supporting documents**, such as medical reports and / or letters from doctors.
+Please refer to&nbsp;[https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer](https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer)&nbsp;for more information.
+The appeal results will only be made known to applicants in&nbsp;**earl****y January 2022**&nbsp;through FMS(S).
 Applicants should continue to attend lessons at FMS(S) while waiting for the appeal results.

 #### (D) Sale of Secondary 1 2022 Textbooks, Stationery, Uniform, PE Attire and Polo Tee at School

-In line with Safe Management Measurements (SMM), we strongly encourage all parents / guardians to adhere to your allocated time slot for the purchase of the items. **Details of allocated date and time slots will be sent to all parents via email** on **22 December 2021**  **from 3 pm onwards** ( updated as of 22 December 2021, 2.57pm as PG will be having a downtime from 3 to 5 pm).
-Please note that the school may have to turn away parents who turn up outside the allocated slots if safe management measures are being compromised.
+In line with Safe Management Measurements (SMM), we strongly encourage all parents / guardians to adhere to your allocated time slot for the purchase of the items.&nbsp;**Details of allocated date and time slots will be sent to all parents via email**&nbsp;on&nbsp;**22 December 2021**&nbsp;&nbsp;**from 3 pm onwards**&nbsp;( updated as of 22 December 2021, 2.57pm as PG will be having a downtime from 3 to 5 pm).&nbsp;&nbsp;Please note that the school may have to turn away parents who turn up outside the allocated slots if safe management measures are being compromised.&nbsp;

-If you are **not able to purchase the items at your allocated day / time** in the school, you will need to **purchase the items online** (refer to **Option 2**).
+If you are&nbsp;**not able to purchase the items at your allocated day / time**&nbsp;in the school, you will need to&nbsp;**purchase the items online**&nbsp;(refer to&nbsp;**Option 2**).&nbsp;